Skip to main content

 Human trafficking is almost unimaginably prevalent.
 Defined by the United Nations as the act of “recruiting, harboring or obtaining” a person for labor “through the use of force, fraud, or coercion,”[1] the FBI believes it to be the world’s third most-often committed crime,[2] with an estimated 24.9 million victims worldwide.[3]
 In fact, the Association of Certified Anti-Money Laundering Specialists estimates that traffickers enslave another human being every four seconds.[4]
 Illicit proceeds from human trafficking total $150 billion a year.[5]

-Given the scope and severity of human trafficking, it may be surprising to learn that prosecution rates for this crime are abysmal — and conviction rates are even worse.
-The U.S. State Department's Trafficking in Persons Report notes that court systems globally prosecuted only about 15,150 human traffickers in 2019.[9]
-And according to the United Nations Office on Drugs and Crime, fewer than 0.04% of suspected traffickers are convicted each year.[10]
+Given the scope and severity of human trafficking, it may be surprising to learn that prosecution rates for this crime are abysmal — conviction rates even worse.
+The U.S. State Department's Trafficking in Persons Report notes that, in the 188 countries surveyed, court systems prosecuted only about 15,791 human traffickers in 2024.[8]
+Fewer than 8,000 were convicted.
+And according to the United Nations Office on Drugs and Crime, fewer than 10% of traffickers investigated each year are ever prosecuted.[9]

 Human trafficking: a worldwide travesty